sarastokes/h5tools-matlab/README.md

 - ```fileID = h5tools.openFile(hdfFile, readOnly)``` - if you need to work with the low-level library, this function will return the file identifier.
 If the 2nd input is true (default), it will be opened as read-only.
 To modify the file, set to false.

 The ```h5tools.util``` package contains some small functions for working with HDF5 paths (```getPathEnd```, ```buildPath```).
 In addition, ```h5tools.util.HdfTypes``` mimics the enumeration used for object types in the low-level library (but does not require using ```H5ML.get_constant_value()``` to interpret) and can parse ```H5ML.id``` inputs.

-## Limitations
-Most of the functions within ```h5tools-matlab``` are straightforward solutions.
-However, some of the dataset/attribute writing functions employ tricks rather than true solutions to ensure as many MATLAB datatypes can be read and written to HDF5 files as possible.
-For those situations, keep the following limitations in mind:

-### Datasets
-1. ```struct``` and ```containers.Map```.
-Both of these data types mimic the natural layout of an HDF5 file (i.e they are a group containing datasets), so there are naturally difficulties writing them to a single dataset.
-Before writing a ```struct```/```containers.Map``` as a dataset, always consider making a new group and writing the members of the struct/map as individual datasets within that group.
-If you absolutely must have it as a dataset, a few key points:
-   -  ```struct``` is written as a dataset with HDF5's compound data type (like ```table``` and ```timetable```).
-The datatypes of each field will be recorded in the attributes to facilitate reading the data back in appropriately.
-But, the struct must behave like a table, in that each field should have the same number of elements.
-   -  The contents of ```containers.Map``` is written as attributes of a placeholder text dataset.
-The advantage here is that each field can have a different number of elements.
-The disadvantage is that the attributes can't have attributes so the attribute limitations discussed below apply.
-   -  There are advantages and disadvantages to both, so consider which best suits your data.
-Conversion functions ```struct2map``` and ```map2struct``` are included in the "util" folder.
-A good rule of thumb for ```struct```, ```containers.Map``` and ```table``` is to always double check when writing one containing new datatypes and ensure it's being read back in as you expect.

-2. Multi-level structs (i.e. a ```struct``` containing another ```struct```) are not supported.
-Instead, make a new group for the secondary ```struct```.

-3. Enumerated types can be read back into MATLAB appropriately, but only if the class containing the enumeration is on your search path.
-If the class can't be found, they will be read back in as ```char```.
-4. There are also several features that MATLAB's built-in functions already handle well and are not currently supported in h5tools-matlab, such as reading subsets of numeric datasets, using filters and working with remote locations.

-### Attributes
-A number of the specialized data types above are supported by attaching attributes to the dataset with the necessary additional information to allow MATLAB to read them appropriately.
-Attributes can't have attributes, so the datatype support is naturally more limited.
-1. The standard numeric datatypes, string, char and logical are fully supported.
-As above, reading ```enum``` is only supported if the class is on your search path.
-2. Specialized MATLAB datatypes (e.g. datetime, duration, etc) cannot be written as HDF5 attributes and read identically back into MATLAB.
-If possible, ```h5tools.writeatt``` will try to convert your information to a form that can be written.
-For example, ```datetime``` will converted with ```datestr()``` and written as ```string```.
-The information at least exists in your file, but when you read that attribute back into MATLAB from the HDF5 file, it come back as a ```string```.
-When you write a ```datetime``` as a dataset, ```h5tools.write``` adds an attribute specifying the class and the datetime format, so that ```h5tools.read``` can convert it back to ```datetime```.
-This won't work for attributes as they can't have their own attributes.
-Other attributes that can be written but not identically read back include ```duration``` (converted to ```double```) and ```cellstr``` (converted to ```string```).
-1. Attributes that are links to other groups/datasets have not been implemented.
-2. Row vectors will be returned as columns.
-I haven't had a chance to figure out why this is or whether there's a fix.

-If you try to write an attribute that without write support, you'll get an error.
-If you write one without read support, a warning will be sent to the command line specifying the path within the HDF5 file, attribute name and datatype, so that you are aware.

 ### References
 For more information on working with HDF5 in MATLAB, see their [documentation](https://www.mathworks.com/help/matlab/hdf5-files.html) which provides information on the high-level functions and low-level HDF5 Package Library.